he426100/awesome-stars-he426100/README.md

 *   [zhuifengshaonianhanlu/pikachu](https://github.com/zhuifengshaonianhanlu/pikachu) - 一个好玩的Web安全-漏洞测试平台

-*   [janreges/siteone-crawler](https://github.com/janreges/siteone-crawler) - SiteOne Crawler is a website analyzer and exporter you'll ♥ as a Dev/DevOps, QA engineer, website owner or consultant.
-Works on all popular platforms - Windows, macOS and Linux (x64 and arm64 too).
+*   [janreges/siteone-crawler](https://github.com/janreges/siteone-crawler) - SiteOne Crawler is a cross-platform website crawler and analyzer for SEO, security, accessibility, and performance optimization—ideal for developers, DevOps, QA engineers, and consultants.
+Supports Windows, macOS, and Linux (x64 and arm64).

 *   [simps/mqtt](https://github.com/simps/mqtt) - 🕹 MQTT Protocol Analysis and Coroutine Client for PHP.
 Support for 3.1, 3.1.1 and 5.0 versions of the MQTT protocol.